mrevanngo/LOL-statistical-analysis/README.md

 **Evaluation Metric**: F1-Score

-**Why F1-Score?** The data is imbalanced--comebacks are relatively rare (teams behind at 15 minutes win less than 50% of the time).
-Accuracy alone would be misleading, as a model predicting "always lose" would achieve decent accuracy but be useless.
+**Why F1-Score?** The data is imbalanced--comebacks are relatively rare (teams behind at 15 minutes comeback only 16% of the time).
+Accuracy alone would be misleading, as a model predicting "always lose" would achieve an accuracy of 84% but be useless.
 F1-Score balances precision and recall, making it appropriate for imbalanced classification.

 **Features Available at Time of Prediction** (all known at 15 minutes):
 - `golddiffat15`: Gold difference